 When you see such big players relying on the AWS infrastructure, you as a new guy in the cloud space would naturally be inclined toward AWS for your application-hosting needs.

 Okay, we now understand why businesses prefer AWS for their hosting needs.
-Next, let us understand why it is beneficial for YOU to learn the AWS tutorials.
+Next, let us understand why it is beneficial for you to learn the AWS.

-Well, if most of the companies are preferring AWS for their hosting needs, it is quite obvious that they would require AWS Engineers for their infrastructure on AWS.
+Well, if most of the companies prefer AWS for their hosting needs, it is quite obvious that they would require AWS Engineers for their infrastructure on AWS.
 This directly impacts the requirement of AWS-proficient candidates in the industry, in turn creating ample job opportunities for you to apply for.

 This is exactly why you should learn AWS.
-In this basic AWS tutorial, let’s summarize how it is beneficial for you to learn AWS:
+In this tutorial, let’s summarize how it is beneficial for you to learn AWS:

 So far in these AWS topics, we saw that AWS is the cloud provider that we should learn first when making a shift to the cloud sphere.
 Now, let us go ahead and understand what exactly AWS is.